Retrospective Report on the 42nd General Election of October 19, 2015

 Almost all election officers (96 percent) felt well prepared to undertake their tasks, according to the Survey of Election Officers.
 This is a significant increase from 89 percent in 2011.
 Almost all (97 percent) also felt prepared to apply the voter identification requirements.
 Likewise, 92 percent felt that they were well prepared to provide services to electors with disabilities.

 The majority of election officers (84 percent) were satisfied with the training sessions, consistent with 83 percent in 2011 and 86 percent in 2008.
-Of those who were not satisfied with the training, suggestions for improvement included better or better quality training (41 percent), more time for training (23 percent), more detailed information (20 percent), more knowledgeable trainers (19 percent) and more hands-on training (17 percent).
+Of those who were not satisfied with the training, suggestions for improvement included better quality training (41 percent), more time for training (23 percent), more detailed information (20 percent), more knowledgeable trainers (19 percent) and more hands-on training (17 percent).

 The vast majority of election officers (95 percent) found their main guidebook useful.
 Most (89 percent) were satisfied with the election materials that were provided to them, compared to 90 percent in 2011 and 89 percent in 2008.
 Some 85 percent said the various forms that were provided to them were easy to complete.